 © Lori Lappin, the Witch of WITCHCRAFTS ARTISAN ALCHEMY®

-Given new scientific research and genetic data, I am updating my hypothesis of ancestral human migrations and population differentiation.
-I now believe that my anthropoid primate ancestors first evolved in (climatically tropical) Antarctica during the late Paleocene (to early Eocene) before the breakup of the Gondwana supercontinent.
+I believe that my anthropoid primate ancestors first evolved in (climatically tropical) Antarctica during the late Paleocene (to early Eocene) before the breakup of the Gondwana supercontinent.
 During this period when Gondwana was still together, they then migrated from Antarctica into what is now called India, which was still joined to Antarctica, Madagascar and Africa.
 Also during this time, there may have been a population split - one group moving into the Horn of Africa and another remaining on the land of the Indian plate.

 The anthropoid primate group moving with the the Indian plate toward Eurasia gave rise to the group of pre-human hominids which would give rise to early archaic Homo sapiens.

 Once the Indian plate collided with Eurasia, early pre-human hominids migrated west (otherwise blocked by the the Himalayan Mountains).
-I believe that pre-human hominids evolved into Homo sapiens in the bottom red circled area in Image 1 (top image), in the areas of Northwestern India, Pakistan, Afghanistan, Iran and Turkmenistan.
-I believe that this area is home of the source population for all archaic Homo sapiens.
+I believe that pre-human hominids continued to evolve in the bottom red circled area in Image 1 (top image), in the areas of Northwestern India, Pakistan, Afghanistan, Iran and Turkmenistan.
+I believe that this area is home of the source population for archaic hominids ancestral to Homo sapien lineage.

-From this Eurasian source population of archaic Homo sapiens, one group split off (brown line), moved through the Middle East, through the Sinai and into Africa (at a time when no Red Sea existed - see Image 2).
-There this archaic Homo sapien group interbred with other archaic hominins (including those known as Paleoafricans, an archaic human lineage genetically exclusive to Native African lineages and not genetically admixed with any non-African human lineages) and became the Negrid populations of Homo sapiens.
+From this Eurasian source population of archaic hominids, one group split off (brown line), moved through the Middle East, through the Sinai and into Africa (at a time when no Red Sea existed - see Image 2).
+There this archaic hominid group interbred with other archaic hominids (eventually including hominins known as Paleoafricans, an archaic human lineage genetically exclusive to Native African lineages and not genetically admixed with any non-African human lineages) and became the Negrid populations of African Homo sapiens (Paleoafricans genetically admixed with Homo sapiens who had migrated into Northern Africa during the last glacial maximum).

-From the Eurasian source population, another group split off, moving north (purple line) into European Russia.
-This group of archaic Homo sapiens had not yet differentiated yet into Europids, Mongolids or Siberians/Amerindians.
-Moving through Georgia in Central North Eurasia, one group picked up Denisovan ancestry - this Europid group (my own genetic cluster) turned west (turquoise line) moving deeper into Europe.
+From the Eurasian source population, another group of archaic hominins split off, moving north (purple line) into European Russia.
+This group of archaic hominins continued to evolve into various lineages of archaic hominins and Homo sapiens.
+European Homo sapiens had not yet differentiated yet into Europids, Mongolids or Siberians/Amerindians.
+Moving through Georgia into an area covering Central North Eurasia and Eastern Europe, one group picked up Denisovan ancestry - this Europid group (my own genetic cluster) turned west (turquoise line) moving deeper into Europe.
 The remaining group (containing an undifferentiated Mongolid and Amerindian genetic cluster) turned east (light purple line) moving deeper into Russia.
 Later this group split, one group continuing east (orange line) in Russian Siberia (which would become the Siberian and Amerindian genetic cluster), while the other group turned south (green line) into East Asia (becoming the Mongolid genetic cluster) as the Himalayan Mountains did not block migration into East Asia from the north.

 This scenario for the origin and migrations of Homo sapiens fits the newest Chinese model of human origins, fits my own genetic data, and fits what we currently know about population genetic clusters.
 Native Africans split off from other archaic Homo sapiens first, then there was a split between the Europid and Mongolid/Siberian/Amerindian clusters, then a genetic split occurred between the Mongolid and Siberian/Amerindian clusters.